-Tegalalang Rice Terraces Location
+Tegalalang Rice Terraces in Ubud

 The villagers here are avid Balinese craftsmen and have taken up different forms of sculptures, either handed down through generations or as a result of an ever-growing creative process using the most natural of all media – wood.

-But through your village tour in Pakudui you will notice the recurring presence of one particular mythical Balinese figure - the Garuda.
+Through your village tour in Pakudui you will notice the recurring presence of one particular mythical Balinese figure - the Garuda.
 Amongst the carved mythical lions, horses, human figures, dogs, dragons, vases, frogs, kangaroos, cats, ornate totems, panels, doors, windows, tables and the many brilliant forms of creativity – extending even to large-scale dinosaurs – the Garuda seems to be majestically ever present amongst the creations.